distribution/distribution/doc/spec/api.md

 #### Pulling a Layer

 Layers are stored in the blob portion of the registry, keyed by tarsum digest.
-Pulling a layer is carried out by a standard http request.
+Pulling a layer is carried out by a standard HTTP request.
 The URL is as
 follows:

     GET /v2/<name>/blobs/<tarsum>